303 series: Operations

-The 303 series trains are used on through services between the Chikuhi Line and on the Fukuoka Subway Kuko Line.
+The 303 series trains are used on through services between the Chikuhi Line and on the Fukuoka City Subway Airport Line.
 They are compatible with automatic train operation (ATO) used on the Fukuoka Subway tracks, and are also equipped for wanman driver only operation.

 Formations

 The fleet consists of three six-car sets, numbered K01 to K03 and based at Karatsu Depot.
 The sets are formed as shown below with four motored ("M") intermediate cars and non-powered driving trailer ("Tc") cars, with car 1 at the Nishi-Karatsu end.